Frequently Asked Questions About Accounting And Accountants

 For individuals, the general rules are to:

+a.
 Keep your bank statements for at least one year

 b.
 Keep your loan documents, credit card statements, and other contacts until fulfilled